Singapore – a city in the garden

 The world’s largest viewing panel will make you feel like you’re on a ocean floor.

 There’s also a wave pool the chance to tube along one of the world’s longest lazy-rivers, which meanders 620-metres through 14 themed scenes of tropical jungles, grottos, a surround aquarium and more.

 The ArtScience Museum appears like a lotus, the structure is the newest addition to the Moshe Safdie designed Marina Bay Sands.

 The building recycles water from its roof, and is surrounded by a 4,000-square-metre lily-pond reflecting pool that floats over a new urban terrace.

-Inside you will find 21 galleries on three floors, including three permanent galleries, the museum also features major travelling exhibitions from renowned collections throughout the world.
+Inside are 21 galleries on three floors located, including three permanent galleries, the museum also features major travelling exhibitions from renowned collections throughout the world.

 The trees, which are embedded with photovoltaic cells to harvest solar energy, come to life at night with spectacular light and sound shows.

 Elsewhere are themed gardens such as the Chinese, Malay and Colonial Gardens.

 We enjoyed the W Hotels restaurants, here guests can pamper their palates easily.

 Resto tip in Singapore “Jaan”: